 3. Ongoing and Targeted Feedback

 Immediate feedback is the best way to refine and reach mastery.
 The ability for teachers and students to now use technologies — like Google Docs for content creation and collaboration, Khan Academy videos for processing and practicing difficult concepts, and the Summit Learning Platform for taking content assessments and receiving real-time feedback — augments teachers’ abilities to reach a diverse set of learners.
-Time saved delivering all content to all students is now spent assessing and planning targeted feedback for each individual student.
+Rather than using a one-size-fits-most approach for teaching content, teachers have more time for targeted feedback for individual students.

 Eighth grade Teacher Sarah White told us how having organized access to students’ assessment data via the Platform, combined with daily observations and weekly mentoring sessions, helps her address individual or small group learning gaps:

-“We can talk about ways that they’ve studied in the past and come up with new ways to study.
-And lots of students think that by looking at notes on a screen or notes that that they take on paper, that’s studying.
+“Lots of students think that by looking at notes on a screen or …on paper, that’s studying.
 But we really get to have a conversation about how it involves so much more than just looking at something; that you really have to be an active learner and you have to do something with the notes you’ve taken.”

 Designing and implementing targeted study groups and small-group workshops is one best practice used by many educators who have adapted the Summit Learning approach for their grade-level or classroom community.